N-Rawoot/cohort_11/README.md

 Hope for the best, prepare for the worst.

 time to attempt it.
-last commit toprove pushing successful.
+Second-last commit to prove pushing successful.
+Last commit to prove pulling successful.